WELCOME TO THE B.C.S.O.A. THE ON-LINE HIGH SCHOOL OFFICIATING RESOURCE.

 4. Member is still required to meet attendance requirements while suspended.

-5. Member who is suspended and/or placed on probation for any 2 out of 3 consecutive years may be expelled from the Association.
+5. Member who is suspended and/or placed on probation for all or any part of any 2 out of 3 consecutive years may be expelled from the Association.

 1. The annual membership dues shall be set by the Board of Trustees and presented at the annual Business meeting each year.